Main Content

 Concert Series

-All programs begin at 1:00 p.m.
+All programs begin at 1:00 p.m. unless noted otherwise.
 This year’s programs and concerts will be a hybrid of in-person (at the Scott Club unless noted otherwise) and online.
-All are welcome.
-Non-members/guests – info@scottclub.org to request a Zoom link.
+Non-members/guests please send email to info@scottclub.org to request a Zoom link.

 The South Haven Scott Club was organized in 1883 as a reading circle and has been providing cultural events to the community ever since then in its Michigan historic site.
 Located at the corner of Phoenix Road and Pearl Street in South Haven, Scott Club is a stately Queen Anne style building of sandstone capped by a cupola of carved oak.
 Two historic windows of Austrian stained glass frame our east and west walls and serve as a cultural icon to the east entrance to the city.